pavel-2020/devextreme-documentation/api-reference/10 UI Widgets/dxPivotGridFieldChooser/dxPivotGridFieldChooser.md

 dx.web.js, dx.all.js

 ---
 Both the **PivotGridFieldChooser** and the **PivotGrid** must be bound to one and the same instance of the [PivotGridDataSource](/api-reference/30%20Data%20Layer/PivotGridDataSource '/Documentation/ApiReference/Data_Layer/PivotGridDataSource/').
-Create the **PivotGridDataSource** individually and then assign it to both widgets as shown in the code above.
+Create the **PivotGridDataSource** individually and then assign it to both UI components as shown in the code above.

 #include common-demobutton with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/PivotGrid/FieldChooser/"